ChrisMaherLab/DANSR/README.md

 ```
 The results of this execution can be compared with the results files in example/example_results.

+The raw reads in MRA2_miRNA.fastq are sourced from SRA run SRR6495997, a file of miRNA-seq reads of the MRA2 metastatic melanoma cell line.

 ## DANSR Docker Instructions
 To use DANSR, a docker image has been created and tested on Linux and Mac.
 To run DANSR, you need to have [Docker](https://docs.docker.com/) installed on your machine.